richardscarrott/jquery-mousestop-event/README.md

-The event can be bound in the same way you would any other event:
+ï»¿The event can be bound in the same way you would any other event:

     $('#box').bind('mousestop', function() {
         // do stuff here